Michigan

 Forestland - is defined as land that is an integral part of a managed forest and (1) that does not have material natural resources other than those suitable for forest growth, (2) that is not used for agricultural, grazing, industrial, developed recreational, residential, resort, commercial, developmental, or certain mineral extraction purposes, and (3) that the owner agrees to develop, maintain, and actively manage as a commercial forest in a prescribed manner.

-Assessment - Lands approved as commercial forests are exempt from property taxation .
-In lieu of property taxation, these lands are subject to an annual specific tax of $1.10 per acre, as adjusted in 2006 and every tenth year thereafter.
+Assessment - Lands approved as commercial forests are exempt from property taxation.
+In lieu of property taxation, these lands are subject to an annual specific tax.
+The specific tax is: (a) until December 31, 2006, $1.10 per acre; (b) 2007-2011, $1.20 per acre; (c) beginning 2012 and every 5 years after that, increase by 5 cents per acre.
+For example, tax years 2017-2021, $1.30 per acre per year.
 This specific tax is collected by the township treasurer at the same time and in the same manner as general property taxes are collected.

 Renaissance Zones - Commercial forestland located in a Renaissance Zone (RZ) is exempt from the annual specific tax levied on lands approved as commercial forests (Sec.
 324.51105, M.C.L.).